SEAF-CS/csiem-data/code/import/AIMS/TEMP/README.md

 # The AIMS Temperature Data
 ## Raw Data
 This Dataset is an enormous 27gb collection of temperature data from all over australia.
-The 27GB file has been interogated and the unique sites and subsites have been sorted into unstructured text file using C code (faster than matlab when dealing with 27gb files), this is the output of some C code that stores the sites and subsites in two seperate data structures and a list of these structures is made. for use with the matlab code.
+The 27GB file has been interogated and the unique sites and subsites have been sorted into an unstructured text file using C code (faster than matlab when dealing with 27gb files).

-This dataset has broken down their data collection sites into "sites" and "subsites", where some one site can contain multiple subsites.
-Therefore to only include unique sites in our system we include the subsites, (however our systems calls them sites).
-All of the sites and their subsites can be found in a text/csv in this directory, a few sites that dont have lat and lon in the raw data file and so have been filled with 0's for both Latitude and Longitude.
+This dataset has broken down their data collection sites into "sites" and "subsites", where some sites contain multiple subsites.
+Therefore to only include unique sites in our system we only include the subsites, (however our systems calls them sites).
+All of the sites and their subsites can be found in a text/csv in this directory, a few sites that do not have lat and lon in the large csv file have been filled with 0's for both Latitude and Longitude.

 The subsites have been plotted below
 ![alt text](SiteLocations.png)